 The following are particularly important:

-In a quality service, the planned activities are based on each child’s interests, needs and abilities.
+In a quality OSHC service, the planned activities are based on each child’s interests, needs and abilities.
 Quality practice happens when educators make flexible plans and prepare for positive relationships and children’s experiences.

 More particularly: